ianrelecker/save-cves/README.md

 # Kryptos Web Application (Legacy Version)

-> **IMPORTANT NOTE**: This is a very old version.
-A new version called **CVE-Processor** exists which replaces this codebase with significant improvements.
-The SQL database setup in this legacy version is suboptimal and not recommended for production use.

 ## Main Application

 The main application file is `mainv3.py`, which is the latest version of the code.
 This file handles fetching and processing CVE entries from the NVD API.